/\ Time Lines /\

-Reuters: Retired US Justice John Paul Stevens Dead - Stevens wrote the most eloquent dissent on the Citizens United decision.
-Here is a great article outlining how Justice Roberts held the case over to the next session (almost unheard of) while he completely changed the scope and meaning of the case to accomplish his predetermined end.
+- Stevens wrote the on the decision.
+Here is outlining how Justice Roberts held the case over to the next session (almost unheard of) while he completely changed the scope and meaning of the case to accomplish his predetermined end.
 He turned decades of Supreme Court precedent on its head and put the lie to his confirmation testimony that he would respect stare decisis.

 There is no better example of the judicial branch creating new law from the bench.
 As a result there is no limit to the amount of money that corporations, and even foreign people/corporations, can give to their hand-picked candidates, and the will of the majority of tax payers is now meaningless.
 When you send a letter to your congressman, his staff opens the letter, turns it upside down and if a check for at least $10,000 doesn’t fall out, it goes in the trash.

-Also see Stevens’ solutions for how to fix the problem, written 4 years after the case was decided.
+Also see for how to fix the problem, written 4 years after the case was decided.

 Democracy is dead.